-Some 5 hours away (with the conventional ferry lines) from the bustling port of Piraeus, Sifnos is a Greek island of dazzling beauty, inviting those seeking a memory-making destination.
-With high mountains diving into the Aegean blue sea, just approaching the island is an experience of its own.
-Perhaps one of the most ideal destinations for families and demanding travellers, Sifnos is the next island you definitely have to explore!
+Some 5 hours away (with the conventional ferry lines) from the bustling port of Piraeus, Sifnos is a Greek island of dazzling natural beauty, inviting those seeking a memory-making destination.

 Table of Contents

-Proof to that story stands the settlement of Minoa which is mentioned in ancient sources.
-In the 13th century BCE, the Achaeans had already spread throughout the Aegean region and Sifnos was not an exception.
-Ruins of the Mycenaean fortification structures on the top of St. Andrew mountain and that of St. Nikitas show how dominant the Mycenaean civilisation was during that time period.
+Ruins of the Mycenaean fortification structures on the top of St. Andrew mountain and that of St. Nikitas show how dominant the Mycenaean civilization was during that time period.

-In antiquity, the island was known with many names, such as Meropi or Aces but after the coming of the Ionians on the island, it was named Sifnos after the son of the Attican hero Sounios.
-Sifnos came to be a prosperous and fertile island with a dynamic population that exploited its natural resources.
+In antiquity, the island was known by many names, such as Meropi or Aces, but after the coming of the Ionians on the island, it was named Sifnos after the son of the Attican hero Sounios.
+Sifnos became a prosperous and fertile island with a dynamic population that exploited its natural resources.

 Proof to that statement stands the exquisite, dreamy treasury of the Siphnians built at the sanctuary of Apollo in Delphi.
 The facade of this temple-like building was dominated by the two maidens (korai) supporting instead of columns the entablature of the Treasury.